akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 To create this attribute group:
 1. Go to `Settings > Attribute groups`
 2. Click on `CREATE` at top right
-3. Add a new attribute group with the code: `Translations`.
+3. Add a new attribute group with the code and label: `Translations`.

 ### Create translation attributes